Summer Camps

 - Destruction or theft of Children’s Museum of Southern Minnesota or personal property belonging to others

-Drop-off occurs at our Kato Engineering School Group Entrance at 224 Lamm St. Look for the sign that indicates Camp Drop Off & Pick Up.
-A Museum Staff will be at the door starting 10 minutes prior to the camp’s start time.
+Drop-off occurs at the front desk.
+A Museum Staff Member will be at the door starting 10 minutes prior to the camp’s start time.
 Do not drop off a child and leave them at the door if no staff member is present.
-You can pull up outside at the bus drop off and wait until you see a staff member present.
+You can pull up outside the front door and wait until you see a staff member present.

 If you arrive past the start of camp time you will have to bring your child into the Museum and check-in at the front desk so they can contact camp staff.

-Pick-up will be at the Kato Engineering School Group Entrance at 224 Lamm St. All campers and staff will be gathered by that door for pick up 10 minutes before the scheduled end of the camp.
+Pick-up will be at the Nidec Group Entrance at 224 Lamm Street.
+All campers and staff will be gathered by that door for pick up 10 minutes before the scheduled end of the camp.
 Please do not come into CMSM through the front doors for pick up unless prior arrangements have been made.

 Our biggest priority is the safety of our campers, so we will reserve the right to verify the ID of the adult picking up each day.
 If a caregiver arrives to pick up your child who is not listed, please know that we will call the telephone number that you provided during registration for verification over the phone before we release the camper.